Credit Suisse poaches Prudential's Thiam for Asian push

 Thiam, a 52-year-old former Ivory Coast government minister, will replace American chief executive Brady Dougan, who has drawn fire for failing to reform the bank and scale back its risky investment banking business fast enough.

-In a sign of Thiam's standing with investors, news of his move added almost $3 billion to Credit Suisse's market value on Tuesday and cut Prudential's by nearly $2 billion.
+In a sign of Thiam's standing with investors, news of his move added almost $3 billion (1.9 billion pounds) to Credit Suisse's market value on Tuesday and cut Prudential's by nearly $2 billion.

 As Prudential (PRU.L) boss - and the first black head of a FTSE 100 company - Thiam has built up a strong Asian track record, expanding the British-based insurer's sales in the region since 2009 and trebling its share price in the process.